-Home to a central courtyard filled with hanging jasmine and passion flowers, The Mandrake makes the list for being the most unique hotel in the capital.
+Home to a central courtyard filled with hanging jasmine and passion flowers, The Mandrake makes this list for being the most unique hotel in the capital.
 Named after a hallucinogenic plant, it’s a wonderland of ethereal music, living plants and lush decor.
 The fun starts at the front door, which conceals a tunnel to the spectacular lobby.
-Located right in the heart of the West End, it’s ideally located for Soho’s culinary delights and the best theatre shows in town.
+Located right in the heart of the West End, it’s ideally situated for Soho’s culinary delights and the best theatre shows in town.